brigittesullivan/eps-stock-market-ml-project/README.md

 </table>

-**Assumptions:**
+## Assumptions:

-* Project as outlined in this document will be completed by a single learner
+* Work outlined in this document will be completed by a single learner
 * Project scope and expectations will be reasonable for a single learner to complete within the allotted time, including skipping milestones outlined in Riipen.
-* Project will not follow the exact milestones in Riipen, and there is no requirement to do so
+* Project may not follow the exact milestones in Riipen, and there is no requirement to do so
-* Available data sets will be used regardless of whether they possess the characteristics required for developing a strong(accurate) machine learning model.
+* Available data sets will be used regardless of whether they possess the characteristics required for developing a strong (accurate) machine learning model.
 Best efforts will be made to optimize within the constraints outlined in this document

 ## Approach: